Arthur-Chen921/astro-blog/src/content/blog/Financial Influence Network of Blackrock (ERGM Analysis).md

 ---
-title: 'Other Academic Work'
+title: 'Mapping BlackRock's Capital Influence Network'
-description: 'Research during Information and Statistic college, covering advanced statistical applications such as data prediction, chi square tests, and the use of ERGM etc.'
+description: 'A network analysis revealing how passive index funds shape industry landscapes through strategic holdings.'
-pubDate: 'Sep 08 2024'
+pubDate: 'Dec 08 2024'
-heroImage: '/academy2.png'
+heroImage: '/Network1.png'
 ---

 The information systems course at UCD covers most of the content in quantitative statistics, including AI auditing and machine learning.
 In addition, I am also self-learning more advanced knowledge such as normalization and first-order logic language models.
 The website will continue to track some of the assignments I have selected.